 Manufacturing and construction processes that involve metal materials and tools are explored in this course.
 Students gain experience in welding, soldering, foundry, and sheet metal processes, as well as ornamental iron work, forging, and metal fabrication.
-As part of this course, students will be expected to complete required projects.
+Students construct required projects.